j-f1/todomvc-service-worker/readme.md

 Todo:

+- persist on Safari (looks like IDB doesn’t work.
+Maybe store in cached URL?)
 - esc to cancel editing (maybe just invite user to reload or smth?)
 - do not persist editing mode (maybe reset it when loading page?)
 - escape user supplied text